-Horse racing betting is permitted in Ohio both online and at any of the state’s seven horse racing tracks.
+Horse racing betting is permitted in Ohio both online and at any of the state’s seven horse racing tracks and one off-track betting (OTB) location.
 A law passed in 2011 allowed tracks to install video-lottery terminals (VLTs) which are similar to slot machines.
-Today, you can visit any racetrack to watch live horse races or test your luck at the VLTs.
+Today, fans may visit any racetrack to watch and bet on live horse races.

 VLTs in Ohio are managed and licensed by the Ohio lottery.
 Profits from the machines are split roughly 50/50 between the track and the Ohio lottery.
 Each track is required to donate half of one percent of its net win from VLTs to problem gambling services.